-Two decades after NYC sought to relocate its infamous tunnel-dwelling denizens, a years-long investigation reveals a few hardy souls still toiling and thriving beneath the city streets.
-They insist they wouldn’t live anywhere else.
+Two decades after NYC sought to relocate its infamous tunnel-dwelling denizens, a years-long investigation reveals a few hardy souls still toiling and thriving beneath the city.

 The mouth of the tunnel is wide and dark, swallowing the light and all that breathes.
 Rubble is scattered along the train tracks, bordered by retaining walls covered in numerous layers of graffiti.